sz-piotr/veryfine/docs/markdown/verifiers/toEqual.md

 Two values are deeply equal if and only if one of the following is true:
   - [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is#Description) returns true when comparing them
+  - They are objects and their own properties are deeply equal
   - They are arrays of the same length and their items are deeply equal
-  - They are sets and their items are strictly equal
-  - They are maps and their keys are stricly equal and values are deeply equal
-  - They are objects and their properties are deeply equal
   - One is an [expectation](#expectations) that the other satisfies

 #### Examples